Migrate JSON data from OSS to MaxCompute

 5. In import Template dialog box SOURCE type, data source, target type and data source, and click confirm.

-6. Modify the JSON code and click the 运行 icon.
+6. Modify the JSON configuration, and then click the 运行 button.

 {